wbvguo/UnblockFilePreview/README.md

    - Select one or more files from the list
    - Click "Unblock Selected" to remove the "Mark of the Web" flag from the selected files
    - The log area will show the results of the operation

+   >Note: you may need to reopen Windows Explorer window to see the effects

 > **Safety note:** Only unblock files from sources you trust!
 This utility removes Windows security warnings, so use it responsibly.